 3. Find a Host and Domain Name

-If you’re using Wix, Squarespace, or AssoConnect to build your website, you can purchase a domain name directly through those hosts.
+If you’re using Wix, Squarespace, AssoConnect, or another Content Management System (CMS) to build your website, you can purchase a domain name directly through those hosts.

 The domain name is the equivalent of your home address.
 People will always know that they can find your nonprofit there.
 The domain name is registered with a web host, which keeps your website accessible to visitors online.
 You will need to renew your domain each year, so make sure website expenses are in your budget.